antklim/chef/README.md

-# ramen
+# chef

-Ramen is a layout and components generator for Go projects.
+Chef is a layout and components generator for Go projects.

 Tastes:
 - pkg - package